-Most of the papers published in this volume were delivered at the sessions of the Symposium held during the summer of 1955.
-These sessions were organized in cooperation with the IMS Summer Institute, 1955, Professor David Blackwell, Chairman.
+Most of the papers published in this volume were delivered at the sessions of the Symposium held in the summer of 1955.
+These sessions were organized in cooperation with the Institute of Mathematical Statistics Summer Institute, 1955, Professor David Blackwell, Chairman.